williamtroup/Calendar.js/OPTIONS.md

-# Calendar.js Options:
+# Calendar.js - Options:

-Below are all the options that can be passed to the Calendar.js constructor, or "setOptions()" public function.
+Below are all the options that can be passed to the Calendar.js constructor, or "setOptions()".

 ### Standard Options: